 TOKYO TIME was more than thirty years ago!
 Making a low-budget indy was actually fun.
 People joined in, let us use locations, donated stuff, just to be a part of something creative.
 Great memories of working with everyone.
 Easy-going, humble KEN NAKAGAWA was the most unlikely person to build a film around, I had so much fun hanging out with him in Hawai'i and Tokyo when the film was done.
 GIOVANNI DI SIMONE, always thinking about the perfect place to hide a second microphone, is the most conscientious crew person I've ever worked with.
 ZAND GEE had and still has the "up for anything" collaborative spirit that makes this kind of project possible.
 She gives everything she has, never asks what the job pays, only if it'll be interesting.
 LYNN O'DONNELL, one of my dearest friends, was the best producer in the world.
 Brilliant, rigorous and funny.
 I miss her, think of her all the time, and continue to be inspired by her.

 This is 1984, during the filming of UNFINISHED BUSINESS.
 What a great crew.
 I knew KIM COSTALUPES (camera assistant) from San Francisco State, a good friend and a great filmmaker.
 ROGER DANIELS (advisor, interviewee), from the University of Cincinnati, is an academic with soul.
 JANE KAIHATSU (associate producer) came out from Chicago to work on the film.
 Sharp and thorough, I couldn't have done it without her.
-JOE KWONG did everything -- set up lights, ran sound, made fun of me, told us where to eat.
+JOE KWONG did everything -- set up lights, ran sound, kept everyone smiling.